-THEOREM 3.1.
-Let A be a deterministic on-line algorithm for the list update problem with delayed action.
-If A is c-competitive, then $c \ge 1 + d$ .
+Theorem 6 Let A be a deterministic on-line algorithm for the list update problem with delayed action.
+If A is c-competitive, then $c \ge d$.
 This lower bound holds for both types of adversaries.

-Proof.
-In each round the adversary issues 1 + d requests to the item that is stored at the last position in A's list.
-Thus, in each round A incurs a cost of (1 + d)n.
+Proof: In each round the adversary issues d requests to the item that is stored at the last position in A's list.
+Thus, in each round A incurs a cost of dn.

 At the end of each round, the adversary moves the item requested in the next round to the front of the list using paid exchanges.
-Thus, its cost in each round is at most n + d.
-The ratio of the cost incurred by A to the cost incurred by the adversary is and, for large values of n, this expression can be arbitrarily close to 1 + d.
+Thus, its cost in each round is at most n + d - 1.
+The ratio of the cost incurred by A to the cost incurred by the adversary is and, for large values of n, this expression can be arbitrarily close to d.

-$$\frac{(1+d)n}{n+d} = \frac{1+d}{1+d/n}$$
+$$\frac{nd}{n+d-1} = \frac{d}{1+(d-1)/n}$$

-Next we give an adaptation of MTF to the model of delayed action.
+Next we study an adaptation of the MTF algorithm to the model of delayed action.

-ALGORITHM MTF(d).
-At the end of each round, the algorithm moves the requested items to the front of the list.
+Algorithm MTF(d): At the end of each round, the algorithm moves the requested items to the front of the list.
 At the head of the list, for any two items i and j requested in the round, i precedes j if and only if the last request to i is more recent than the last request to j.